fairdemocracy/vilfredo-setup/INSTALL.rst

     uwsgi socket 0 bound to UNIX address /run/uwsgi-pypy/app/$INSTANCE/socket fd 3 error removing unix socket, unlink(): Operation not permitted [core/socket.c line 200]

-This can be easily solved by rebooting the server.
+This can be easily solved by rebooting the server; On Digital Ocean this means turning off and then on the droplet.

 The ``/home/$INSTANCE/vilfredo-client/static/templates/analytics.template.html`` file could cause JavaScript errors in some Vilfredo versions - in this case, just rename it to ``/home/$INSTANCE/vilfredo-client/static/templates/analytics.template.html.old`` to prevent the webserver from serving it.